dujiepeng/flutter_chat_callkit/README.md

 ### Add the Agora token callback

 Agora RTC needs a token and a channel ID to join a channel.
-Therefore, the two parameters are required when `agora_chat_callkit` is used. `agora_chat_callkit` gets the two parameters from the `ChatCallKitCallManager.setRTCTokenHandler` callback.
+Therefore, the two parameters are required when `agora_chat_callkit` is used. `agora_chat_callkit` gets the two parameters from the `ChatCallKitManager.setRTCTokenHandler` callback.

 ```
 // channel: The channel to join.
 // agoraAppId: The Agora app ID.
 // agoraUid: The user ID (UID) of Agora RTC.
-ChatCallKitCallManager.setRTCTokenHandler((channel, agoraAppId, agoraUid) {
+ChatCallKitManager.setRTCTokenHandler((channel, agoraAppId, agoraUid) {
   // agoraToken: The token of the Agora RTC user.
   // agoraUid: The user ID of Agora RTC.
   return Future(() => {agoraToken, agoraUid});